jeedamea/flightdip/README.md

 # FlightDip

-## Why this exists

-I graduated a few months ago.
-Since then it's been the usual grind: applications, assessments, interviews.
-But I wanted to actually build something too, not just prep for interviews about stuff I hadn't done yet.

-I fly between Manchester and Bangkok fairly often, and along the way I'd picked up all the usual flight price advice everyone repeats.
-Book six weeks out.
-Prices spike at weekends.
-Tuesdays are cheaper.
-I'd never actually checked any of it, so I decided to.

-The real question isn't "when is flying cheap."
-December is obviously more expensive than April, that's not a finding, that's just the calendar.
-The actual question only makes sense once you accept you're locked into a season:

-**Given I have to fly at a specific time of year, when's the right moment to buy, and what should I actually book once I do?**

-FlightDip is what came out of trying to answer that properly, with real data instead of guessing.

----

 ## What it does

 Five routes, tracked on the 15th of every month for the next year, swept automatically four times a month via GitHub Actions.
 Every sweep pulls both Google's backfilled price history and live flight offers (airline, duration, stops) for each tracked date.